New Mars Manifesto by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

-If you want to know where someone stands, understanding words, thoughts or even ideology is interesting, but in the end maybe not relevant.
+If you want to know where a person stands, understanding words, thoughts or even ideology is interesting, but in the end maybe not relevant.
 People will ultimately find it very difficult to do anything other than what the heart dictates.
 And what the heart dictates is demonstrated by one thing: action.
-That’s how Mars says in his first Sagittarius moments.
+That’s what Mars says in his first Sagittarius moments.

 ARIES (March 21 – April 19).
-The first step to stay within your own rules and to have faith in your integrity is to consciously define and outline your plan for yourself on a daily basis.
+The first step to stay within your own rules and to feel confident in your integrity is to consciously define and outline your plan for yourself daily.

 TAURUS (April 20 to May 20).
 The attitude of the day will create a mood that continues with a large momentum that may be difficult to interrupt.
-It is therefore important to take a moment to put things right.
+It is therefore important to take the time to sort things out quickly.

 CANCER (June 22 – July 22).
-Healthy relationships often remain unintended because they are a private matter, which is reflected in the trust of the two people involved and not of the hundreds of Facebook friends on the sidelines.
+Healthy relationships often go unintentionally, because they are a private matter, which is reflected in the trust of the two people involved and not of the hundreds of Facebook friends on the sidelines.

 VIRGO (August 23 – September 22).
 You learn to steal the moments of grace and perform beauty wherever you can.
 You deeply understand that life will always be complicated, so the moment to take it in or give it away is always now and now and now.

-LIBRA (September 23 – October 23).
+LIBRA (September 23 to October 23).
 Kindness is better than coolness, but you’ve always known that.
-What may surprise you is that it is so strongly trending today, along with the preference of happiness and integrity over conformity.
+What may surprise you is that today it is so strongly trending, along with the preference of happiness and integrity over conformity.

 SCORPIO (October 24 to Nov.
 21).
 Nowadays you express your fearlessness differently.
 You do not worry about being powerful or right or proving yourself in any way.
 Fearlessness creates vulnerability.

 SAGITTARIUS (November 22 to December 21).
 You try things, you strive, you act, you do something new.
 Errors are the normal and natural outcome of this.
-Errors make successful people more than anyone else.
+Mistakes make successful people more than anyone.

 CAPRICORN (December 22 – January 19).
 You cannot always choose everyone where you are in the area.
 People come with other people.
 Fortunately, a good egg is often supplied with a dozen equally good eggs.